spiffe/java-spiffe/java-spiffe-provider/README.md

     server.start();
 ```

-#### Configuration programmatically:
+#### Configure it programmatically:

 The `SpiffeKeyManager` and `SpiffeTrustManager` can be created without resorting to factories, providing the constructors
 with a [X509Source instance](../java-spiffe-core/README.md#x509source).

 ```
-    // create a new X509 source using the default socket endpoint address X509Source x509Source = X509Source.newSource();
+    // create a new X.509 source using the default socket endpoint address X509Source x509Source = X509Source.newSource();
     KeyManager keyManager = new SpiffeKeyManager(x509Source);